 \subsection{Paving and sparse paving matroids}

 A matroid is called a \textit{paving} matroid if the size of every circuit is either equal to the rank of the matroid or is one greater than the rank of the matroid (e.g., projective plane matroid).
-A matroid is called a \textit{sparse paving} matroid if it is paving and its dual is paving (e.g., the V\'amos matroid or the matroid of an MDS code).
-It has been conjectured that the proportion of matroids on $n$ elements which are paving matroids (equivalently sparse paving) tends to $1$ as $n$ tends to infinity~\cite[Conjecture~1.6]{MNDW11}.
-We see in this section that the generalized Hamming weights of a paving matroid form a subadditive sequence and, in addition, an extended subadditive sequence if the matroid is sparse paving.
+A matroid is called a \textit{sparse paving} matroid if it is paving and its dual is paving (e.g., uniform matroid, the V\'amos matroid).
+It has been conjectured that the proportion of paving matroids on $n$ elements to connected matroids on $n$ elements tends to $1$ as $n$ tends to infinity~\cite[Conjecture~1.6]{MNDW11}.
+We see in this subsection that the sequence of generalized Hamming weights of a paving matroid is subadditive and, in addition, a cosubadditive sequence if the matroid is sparse paving.

 We first show that the properties of paving and sparse paving can be encoded using the generalized Hamming weights of $M$.
-Recall that the generalized Hamming weight $d_r(M)$ is the smallest size of a circuit of $\cE^{r-1}(M)=M^{(r)}$.
-Recall also that the uniform matroid ${\mathrm U}_{k,n}$ is the rank $k$ matroid on the ground set $E$ of $n$ elements so that every subset of $E$ consisting of $k$ elements is a basis of ${\mathrm U}_{k,n}$.
-It is straightforward to check that ${\mathrm U}^*_{k,n}={\mathrm U}_{n-k,n}$.
+Recall that the uniform matroid ${\mathrm U}_{n,k}$ is the rank $k$ matroid on the ground set $E$ of $n$ elements so that every subset of $E$ consisting of $k$ elements is a basis of ${\mathrm U}_{n,k}$ (see \Cref{Ex:MDS-uniform}).
+It is straightforward to check that ${\mathrm U}^*_{n,k}={\mathrm U}_{n,n-k}$.